Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 cutting stickers meaning the process would scale from the 3-key to the 49-key model.

+An initial sticker design was used that contained only the gradient.
+It was found that the jacks wer sticking in their slots andthe edges on the stickers easily peeled around the printing The sticker was redesigned to be the full length of the jack which avoided the problem of peeling.
+The  larger are also mean the stickers adhered betterto the jack Some trimming was still required of each sticker to avoid them adding extraa resistence to the jack's movement.

 During testing it was found that their was a considerable amount cross-talk bwteen adjacent sensors.
 This meant the reading from key would be affected by the movement of the key next to it.
 The cross-talk was assumed to be as a result